lowfc/outline-delay-fix/README.md

 When using the Outline VPN client in Windows, you may experience a problem: a 5-40 second delay before opening pages and executing requests.
 However, the Internet speed measured by http://speedtest.net is normal and after the delay is over, the page loads quickly.

 This may be related to the InterfaceMetric value of outline interface on Windows.
-This bat script will check whether the interface is configured correctly.
+This app will check whether the interface is configured correctly.
 And if it finds a problem, it will fix it.

 Related issue: https://github.com/Jigsaw-Code/outline-apps/issues/1235